anasty17/mirror-leech-telegram-bot/README.md

   on [Sreeraj](https://github.com/SVR666) searchX-bot. (task option)
 - Stop Duplicates (global and user option)
 - Custom upload destination (global, user, and task option)
+- Ability to choose token.pickle or service acccount and upload destinations from list with or without buttons (global, user and task option)
 - Index link support only
   for [Bhadoo](https://gitlab.com/GoogleDriveIndex/Google-Drive-Index/-/blob/master/src/worker.js)

+## Rclone

+- Transfer (download/upload/clone-server-side) without or with random service accounts (global and user option)
+- Ability to choose config, remote and path from list with or without buttons (global, user and task option)
+- Ability to set flags for each task or globally from config (global, user and task option)
+- Abitity to select specific files or folders to download/copy using buttons (task option)
+- Rclone.conf (global and user option)
+- Rclone serve for combine remote to use it as index from all remotes (global option)
+- Upload destination (global, user and task option)

 ## Status